Mokoulou in Chad

 What Are Their Beliefs?

-Though the Mokoulou never completely converted to Islam.
-They still follow animistic practices.
+The Mokoulou follow animistic practices.
 The church was planted among them in the mid-1950s.
-Those churches are currently healthy and growing.
+Those churches are currently healthy and growing, there is still a full harvest to come.

 What Are Their Needs?